lost-theory/python-live/lpl_01_advanced_python_features.md

 <type 'unicode'>
 ```

-When we read or write to a file or when we talk to other computers on the internet, we need to convert our unicode strings into a format that can easily be encoded and decoded.
-One of my most common encoding formats is called "UTF-8".
+When we read or write to a file or when we talk to other computers on the internet, we need to convert our unicode strings into raw bytes.
+One of the most common encoding formats is called "UTF-8".
 To convert `unicode` to a UTF-8 bytestring (`str`), you use the `unicode.encode` method:

 ```python
 >>> u"Greek: κόσμε"